jstkdng/ueberzugpp-new/CODE_OF_CONDUCT.md

 5. Software is evolutive: the better implementations must supersede lesser implementations.
 Technical advantage is the primary evaluation metric.

-6. This is a space for technical prowess; topics outside of the project will not be tolerated.
+6. This is a space for technical prowess; topics outside the project will not be tolerated.

-7. Non technical conflicts will be discussed in a separate space.
+7. Non-technical conflicts will be discussed in a separate space.
 Disruption of the project will not be allowed.

 8. Individual characteristics, including but not limited to,